Wildermyth: Development

 The game was developed by Worldwalker Games, an independent video game development studio based in Austin, Texas.
 The studio only had six full-time employees.
 According to Nate Austin, the designer of the game, Wildermyth "[alternates] layers of handcrafted and procedural content".
-The game features a central narrative that has a defined beginning, middle and end, but it also incorporates procedural events arisen through combat and the personality of each player character.
+The game features a central narrative that has a defined beginning, middle and end, but it also incorporates procedural events arising through combat and the personality of each player character.
 The story is mainly told through comic strips known as "Library of Plays".

 Wildermyth was released via Steam's early access program on November 14, 2019.
 While Worldwalker was expected to release the 1.0 version of the game within six months after its initial launch, the game was released in full on June 15, 2021.

 On May 24, 2024, Austin announced that active development on the game would cease, following the release of the roguelike-inspired Omenroad DLC earlier that month.
 The game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S via publisher Auroch Digital on October 22, 2024.